 So back to the NPN circuit.
 We can see that if the /RESET pin is at GND (or floating, if the game is removed from the SNES), then the transistor won’t be conducting.
 Then, the resistor RE pulls down the CE2 pin all the way to GND – no voltage drop to worry about.
 This puts the SRAM in the low standby current mode.
 Depending on the chip you get, you could see as little as 1 microamp of power being pulled from the battery – this would theoretically allow your game to last for 220,000 hours, or about 25 years!

 Now, 256 Kbit SRAM doesn’t have a CE2 pin.
 So in order to get to a low power state, we need to keep /CE within 0.2 V of the SRAM VCC.
-Our decoder circuit won’t work, since this would introduce a leakage current (unless someone out there finds me a low-leakage decoder, or a decoder that puts the output to a high impedance state when there isn’t power!).
+Our decoder circuit won’t work, since this would introduce a leakage current through the output pin on the decoder (unless someone out there finds me a low-leakage decoder, or a decoder that puts the output to a high impedance state when there isn’t power!).
 I believe Nintendo’s answer to this was the custom-built MAD-1 decoder, as that chip controls the SRAM’s /CE pin and has connections to the battery and voltage supply pin of the SRAM.
-So that’ll require a new circuit to duplicate – it’s in the works.
-You can still make games that use 256 Kbit of SRAM, you just won’t keep a save for too long – maybe a few months.
+Our answer to this problem is gonna look a bit different!

 So now, I think it’s time we finally talk about the memory map of SNES games, what the true difference is between LoROM and HiROM, and how that affects our connections.
 This next section is going to get a bit confusing and wordy, so bear with me!
 This is the real meat and potatoes of this entry.